 The 3084 is capable of dynamically changing operating modes.
-This is accomplished by using a series of CONFIGuration commands under MVS/XA and by issuing a VARY PHYSICAL command to the 3082 Processor Controller from the system console.
+This is accomplished by using a series of CONFIGuration commands under MVS/XA and by issuing a 'vary physical' (VARYPHY) command to the 3082 Processor Controller from the system console.
 These commands provide the capability of configuring an entire side into or out of a single image mode environment.

-&lt;sup>12 The CONFIG Command is new for MVS/XA.
+&lt;sup>11 The CONFIG Command is new for MVS/XA.
 It performs functions similar to the MVS VARY Command.

 Actually, MVS can be reconfigured by a single MVS command.
-This could be accomplished by defining procedures that contained all the required MVS commands and then simply executing the appropriate procedure.
+This could be accomplished by defining procedures that contained all the required MVS commands and then simply specifying the procedure name on the CONFIG command (CONFIG MEMBER(member name)).

-Foil 2.3 - 3084 Single Image Mode Structure Foil 2.5 - 3084 Partitioned Mode Structure
+Foil 2.3 - 3084 Single Image Mode Structure

+Foil 2.5 - 3084 Partitioned Mode Structure